Tatsuhiro Suizu

 This exhibition centers on new large-scale works from Khora, Suizu’s ongoing series created with ink and aluminum.
 The title Khora derives from a term used by Plato in Timaeus, referring to a primordial “place” or receptacle from which all things emerge — a state in which subject and object remain undivided.
 Through these works, Suizu approaches a vision of the world in which all beings dissolve into and merge with the landscape itself, where the boundaries between self and other quietly disappear.

-“With a certain primitiveness, which allows us to wonder if the realm is finally open, the oaintings manifest themselves.”
+“With a certain primitiveness, which allows us to wonder if the realm is finally open, the paintings manifest themselves.”

 — Takashi Hiraide